 - Talk about how the business will work with you as you solve those problems.

 - Tell the business what they get, not what you do.
 Explain the benefit to them of what you do.

 What You'll Need Before You Start

-Before you get started on your business development, you’ll need to make sure that you have the right tools in place.
-Somethings that you’ll need are:
+Before you get started on business development for professional services, you'll need to make sure that you have the right tools in place.
+Somethings that you'll need are:

 - Clear Messaging & Defined Ideal Customer Profile - you should have completed these as part of your marketing strategy

 - Website, Online Profiles and Listings, CRM, and Email Marketing - you should have completed these as part of establishing your Total Online Presence